ifatess/my_blog/_posts/2021-08-27-OSTEP-Virtualization.md

 Otherwise the OS would become a simple library👎.
 ## System v.s.
 User
 System mode: user mode & kernel mode (trap)
+Pay attention to user input: OS runs a trap handler, and user calls should call for a system call and then transfer it into a number.
+Thus, the system doesn't run the specific code the user provides.